 In the family lore there is Kulich, a Russian Easter bread that was also made at Christmastime.
 They are round domed towers of different sizes that when grouped together on a platter and drizzled with white icing give the appearance of a little town in wintertime.
 Asa and Sheila made these using coffee cans as forms.
 Do you remember coffee in a can from the supermarket?
 Before it became a bespoke cult product with a provenance and sustainable origin story?

 Old Fashioned Applesauce Cake, Tuna Noodle Casserole, Tortilla Pie, Crispy Tacos, Date Bars, Cabbage Brunch Salad…the list goes on, some I recall eating at Sue’s table, especially her famous Sour Cherry Pie.
 She could be sweet and kind; she was also known to dispatch a snarky comment, arising out of her definite ideas about propriety and correctness.
-Sue’s nervous energy and racing mind would periodically result in a misspeak, which she would follow with an animated cringe, and stumble over words…and laugh at herself so openly and honestly that everyone else would laugh, and the whole thing would be sort of endearing.
+Sue’s hyper efficiency was a marvel to behold as she’d race around like a ball of nervous energy attending to so many little details.
+And her mind would race too, resulting in the occasional misspeak, which she would follow with an animated cringe, and stumble over words…and laugh at herself so openly and honestly that everyone else would laugh, and the whole thing would be endearing.

 It is no accident that this woman could cook—Susan Darr Whetstone was a Home Ec major.
 When this fact came up later on there was always a bit of a laugh, acknowledging how that course of study had become an anachronism of traditional gender roles and the patriarchy.
 I think Home Economics is actually a bit deeper than its diminished reputation.
 Frugality and practicality are really about living smart so that you can live well.
 It reaches to a discussion of what “living well” really means.